Burscough

-Burscough (/ˈbɜːrskoʊ, -skə/) is a town and civil parish in West Lancashire in the ceremonial county of Lancashire, England.
-It is located to the north of Ormskirk and northwest of Skelmersdale.
+Burscough (/ˈbɜːrskoʊ, -skə/) is a town and civil parish in the West Lancashire district of Lancashire, England.
+The town is located approximately 14 mi north-northeast of Liverpool and 13 mi southwest of Preston.
+Its northern part is called Burscough Bridge, and was originally a separate settlement.

-The parish also includes the hamlet of Tarlscough and the Martin Mere Wetland Centre.
-The population taken at the 2011 Census was 9,182.
+The parish includes the hamlets of New Lane and Tarlscough and the Martin Mere Wetland Centre.
+The recorded population of the parish in the 2021 Census was 9,935, an increase from 9,182 at the 2011 Census.